marcopernpruner/eudi-wallet-it-docs/docs/en/e-service-pdnd.rst

     {
         "iss": "5a3c7f28-91b9-4c4e-89a9-6e2f85d9262b",
         "sub": "5a3c7f28-91b9-4c4e-89a9-6e2f85d9262b",
-        "aud": "interop.pagopa.it/client-assertion",
+        "aud": "interop.pagopa.it/authorization-server",
         "exp": 1733233500,
         "iat": 1733232300,
         "jti": "d2c9a7b4-3e81-4d27-b6f7-51a8c9f0a3c6"
     }

-Upon the receipt of the Voucher Request, the PDND Authorization Server MUST perform the following steps to validate the ``client_assertion`` signature:
+Upon the receipt of the Voucher Request, the PDND Authorization Server MUST perform the following checks on the Voucher Request body parameters:

-    1. Retrieve the public key from the PDND Interoperability API referenced in the ``client_assertion``, using the ``kid`` header parameter.
-    2. Validate the signature of the ``client_assertion`` using the retrieved public key and the algorithm specified by the ``alg`` header parameter.

-The Provider MUST perform the following checks on the Voucher Request body parameters:

     - The claim ``client_assertion_type`` is set to ``urn:ietf:params:oauth:client-assertion-type:jwt-bearer``.
     - The claim ``grant_type`` is set to ``client_credentials``.

+The PDND Authorization Server MUST also validate the ``client_assertion`` JWT as follows:

+    Header:

-The Provider MUST ensure that the ``typ`` claim is present in the ``client_assertion`` header and that its value is ``JWT``.
+        - Ensure that the ``typ`` claim is present and that its value is ``jwt``.

-The Provider MUST perform the following checks on the ``client_assertion`` payload:
+    Signature:

+        - Obtain the Consumer's public key corresponding to the ``kid`` header parameter, by interacting with the PDND Interoperability API.
+        - Validate the signature of the JWT using the retrieved Consumer's public key and the algorithm specified by the ``alg`` header parameter.

+    Payload:

-    - The ``iss`` claim MUST identify a Client registered in the PDND Infrastructure.
+        - The ``iss`` and ``sub`` claims MUST identify a Client registered in the PDND Infrastructure.
         - The ``aud`` claim MUST represent the PDND Authorization Server.
-    - The ``iat`` claim MUST represent a time instant prior to the current time.
-    - If the ``nbf`` claim is present, it MUST represent a time instant prior to the current time.
-    - The ``exp`` claim MUST represent a time instant after the current time.
-    - The ``jti`` claim MUST NOT have been previously used.

 **Step 2 (Voucher Issuance)**: In case of successful checks, the PDND Authorization Server issues a Voucher, which is included in the Voucher Response to the Participant.